joaoagulha/FEUP-LCOM/README.md

 # FEUP-LCOM
-Code developed in the course unit.
+Code developed in the course unit and later revised for publishing

 ### Project Infos
 * **Date:** 2nd Year, 1st Semester, 2017/2018